 - Describe the role of physical and occupational therapy in improving the functional outcomes of patients poststroke

-This course is intended for an interprofessional audience, including nurses and physical therapists.
+This course is intended for an interprofessional audience, including nurses, occupational therapists, physical therapists, and speech language pathologists.

 Physical therapists: Take this version of the course to ensure you receive appropriate credit.